-$7. \ \, \text{Sabotage}$ is the damaging or impeding of the academic work of another student.
+7. Sabotage is the damaging or impeding of the academic work of another student.

-Examples: ruining another student's lab work, destroying another student's term paper, etc. 8.
-Aiding and abetting academic dishonesty is knowingly facilitating any act defined in 1-
+Examples: ruining another student's lab work, destroying another student's term paper, etc.

+8. Aiding and abetting academic dishonesty is knowingly facilitating any act defined in 1-7.

-Policies for Dealing with Academic Dishonesty.
+Policies for Dealing with Academic

+Dishonesty.
 Violations of the academic integrity policy will result in one or more of the following: A zero for the assignment (paper, exam or project), an F for the course, or a disciplinary hearing before the graduate studies council and possible suspension from the institution.

-All infractions must be reported in writing to the appropriate academic administrator.
+All infractions must be reported in writing to the vice president for academic affairs.
 The student will also be notified.
-The appropriate academic administrator's office shall keep a record of reported infractions and sanctions.
+The academic vice president's office shall keep a record of reported infractions and sanctions.

 Any student so suspended has a right to an appeal.
-If a student wishes to appeal, the request should be made in writing and must be received in the appropriate academic administrator's office by the date determined by the appropriate academic administrator in consultation with the graduate studies council.
+If a student wishes to appeal, the request should be made in writing and must be received in the academic vice president's office by the date determined by the vice president for academic affairs in consultation with the graduate studies council.

-Any violation of the policy not under the supervision of a faculty member will be handled by recommendation of the appropriate academic administrator to the graduate studies council.
+Any violation of the policy not under the supervision of a faculty member will be handled by recommendation of the academic vice president to the graduate studies council.